Football Heroes of the Block: Plot

 Set in a suburb of Seville, the plot follows a man at a low ebb (Luis), who (falsely) told to be a friend of famous footballer Joaquín to his daughter Paula, a 9-year-old wannabe footballer.
 Upon lying to Paula, Luis does everything he can not to let her down.
 Meanwhile Luis yearns to be back with former partner Carmen, Paula's mom.
 Luis is supported by his father (a former boxer) and friend Litos to win Carmen's love back.

 Cast

 Production

 The screenplay was penned by Antonio Prieto and Ángeles Reiné.
 The film was produced by Spal Films, Álamo Producciones and Galdo Media, alongside AIE Palacios Gador, with the collaboration of ICAA, Junta de Andalucía, and Canal Sur.
 Filming started in March 2021 in Alcalá de Guadaíra.

 Release

 The film screened on 25 March 2022 at the 25th Málaga Film Festival.
-Distributed by A Contracorriente, it was theatrically released in Spain on 29 July 2022.
+Distributed by A Contracorriente Films, it was theatrically released in Spain on 29 July 2022.